What is reverse culture shock and how do you deal with it?

-Your memories, your thoughts and beliefs are now connected to the experiences you had on the road.
+Your memories, your thoughts and beliefs are now connected to the experiences you had abroad.
 This only leads you to feel more out of place and more frustrated with being home.

-You’ve spent the last however many years only socializing with other like minded travelers or expats.
+You’ve spent the last however many years socializing with other like-minded travelers or expats.
 No matter how different your friends abroad might have been from you, you all shared that one thing: you were all foreigners.
 You all seemed to agree about the pro’s and con’s of the country you were in and you just simply understood what life was like.

 You feel stretched in all directions, and really you just want to crawl into the nearest hammock and shut the activity out.
 It is just too overwhelming…

 The first stage of reverse culture shock is the “goodbye phase”.

 It takes place even before you leave to go back home.
 Disengagement is important because it provides closure and prepares you to step into a new cultural context.